EHS-isnubi/VSS-Monitoring/README.md

 ## About The Project

 This project is a monitoring tool for the [VSS service](https://learn.microsoft.com/en-us/windows-server/storage/file-server/volume-shadow-copy-service).

-<br>It enables you to monitor the disk space used by the VSS service.
+The first script enables you to monitor the disk space used by the VSS service.
 You can specify a threshold to see if the disk space used by the VSS service is above or below the threshold.

-Thanks to Kelvin Tegelaar who created the initial version I used as a base for this project: https://www.cyberdrain.com/monitoring-with-powershell-vss-snapshot-size/
+*Thanks to Kelvin Tegelaar who created the initial version I used as a base for this project: https://www.cyberdrain.com/monitoring-with-powershell-vss-snapshot-size/*

+The second script enables you to check if the VSS service is enable on a server.
+If it is not, it will send an email to prevent you from having a problem with the VSS service.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>